mantidproject/mantid/docs/source/algorithms/LoadDNSSCD-v1.rst

 Data replication
 ________________

-For standard data (vanadium, NiCr, background) the sample rotation angle assumed to be not important.
+For standard data (vanadium, NiCr, background) the sample rotation angle is assumed to be not important.
 These data are typically measured only for one sample rotation angle.
 The algorithm can replicate these data for the same sample rotation angles as a single crystal sample has been measured.
 For this purpose optional input fields *SaveHuberTo* and *LoadHuberFrom* can be used.

 - *SaveHuberTo* should contain a name of the `TableWorkspace <http://www.mantidproject.org/TableWorkspace>`_ where sample rotation angles (Huber) read from the data files will be saved.
 If the specified workspace exists, it will be overwritten.